 - Create a new community node with enhanced pedestrian access.

 Download the Caltrain Oakdale Station Study Fact Sheet (PDF, 7.6MB).

-The San Francisco County Transportation Authority has completed a draft Ridership Study to assess demand for a station under different scenarios.
+The San Francisco County Transportation Authority produced a ridership study to assess demand for a station under different scenarios.
 The study found that: